JTL-lab/Coeus/README.md

 poetry show --help
 ```

-### Running the dashboard
+### Using the dashboard
-To run the dashboard, within the src directory (Coeus/coeus) run:
+Onnce you've installed the required dependencies, you can use the dashboard on your local machine by running the following within the src directory (/Coeus/coeus):
 ```
 python coeus.py
 ```